tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

     Semi-diurnal Tide
         tidal oscillations with an approximate half-day period

+    Shallow-water Tide
+        additional tidal constituents necessary for shallow seas that are heavily dependent on ocean bathymetry and coastline geometry

     Sidereal day
         time it takes for a celestial body to make one complete rotation relative to the stars